 - Undergraduate offerings: Includes majors in creative writing, science writing, and digital media, and a minor and concentration

-Access a huge digital collection of our undergraduate and graduate courses through MIT OpenCourseWare — including syllabi, readings, lecture notes, videos, and more.
+Access a huge, free digital collection of our undergraduate and graduate courses through MIT OpenCourseWare — including syllabi, readings, lecture notes, videos, and more.

 Short, industry-focused courses taught by our faculty and researchers.
 They are designed to be hands-on, for application in one’s job or company right away.
 Open to registration by both individuals and groups.